 Therefore, in this section we’ll highlight programs that women entrepreneurs should target, what they entail, eligibility criteria, and how to apply.

-Women‑Owned Small Business (WOSB) Federal Contract Program
+What Is the Women-Owned Small Business (WOSB) Federal Contract Program?

 This is a federal contracting set‑aside program managed by the SBA.
 It’s not a “grant” in the sense of free cash, but it is a federal opportunity that effectively brings funding (via contracts) to women‑owned firms.